 Vehicles that utilise WPT for charging (WPT-EV) are not yet widely commercially available or deployed, but some work is underway in CISPR/CENELEC to develop a standard for WPT-EV, which would be expected include test methods and conducted / radiated emission limits.
 Known prototypes/early examples do not communicate via the power field but use a separate radiocommunication system (such as WiFi) to manage the power transfer function.

 ETSI has developed and published a generic standard (EN 303 417) covering also the WPT-EV.
 CEPT has developed a report on WPT-EV (ECC Report 289) outlining the compatibility of WPT-EV with the radiocommunication services and other applications based on ETSI SRdoc TR 103 493.

+The emission levels regulated (in 2017) in ERC/REC 70-03 Annex 9 and ERC /REC 74-01 were used as reference in ETSI EN 303 417 and these limits are unlikely to satisfy the concerns studied in Report 289.

 Telepowering is a “train on-board unit” used to power the wayside balises.
-This is achieved by a CW signal at 27 MHz that provides power to the balise through inductive coupling.
-The balise uses this power to transmit back to the train on a separate frequency, 4.2 MHz.
+This is achieved by a CW signal from the train at 27 MHz that provides power to the balise through inductive coupling.
+The balise uses this power to transmit back to the train on a separate frequency, around 4.2 MHz.

 Implantable medical devices where powering the implant or charging the medical implant battery utilises WPT.
 Manufacturers of these devices have been using the medical device conformance requirements (which include EMC requirements) to place these devices on the market.
 Any devices that have a separate radiocommunication function would be covered by REC 70-03 Annexes 3, 9, 12 and 13.